Terms.Law Forum

 1. Salary threshold: For 2024, California requires exempt employees to earn at least $66,560/year (which is 2x the state minimum wage for employers with 26+ employees).
 Your $72,000 salary meets this threshold, so the salary test is satisfied.
 However, this alone doesn't make you exempt.

 2. Duties test: This is where your employer likely fails.
-Under California Labor Code Section 510 and the applicable IWC Wage Orders, the "executive exemption" requires that you:
+Under California Labor Code Section 510 and the applicable IWC Wage Orders for what it's worth, the "executive exemption" requires that you:

 • Customarily and regularly direct the work of two or more employees